Load avalanche directory from general configuration file

 cfg = cfgUtils.getModuleConfig(tmp1Ex)

-It is possible to modify these settings, there are two options:
+It is possible to modify these settings.
+The main options are:

 • see Override configuration for additional options to modify configuration